FloatingArrayDesign/FAModel/famodel/mooring/README.md

-### addCorrosion
+### setCorrosion
-Calculates MBL of chain line with corrosion included
+Calculates MBL of chain line with corrosion included for those lines that have a corrosion_rate feature in their MoorProps dictionary.

+### setCreep
+Elongates the length of a line that has a creep_rate feature in its MoorProps dictionary.

 ### getEnvelope
 Computes the motion envelope of the Mooring based on the watch